Federal Government Contracts: New SBA Certification Program for Veteran-Owned Small Businesses

 - How does a business qualify as a VOSB, SDVOSB, or VOSB/SDVOSB joint venture for federal government contracts?

-- What present and future strategies should counsel offer clients to ensure compliance with the SBA's certification process?
+- What present and future strategies should counsel offer clients to ensure they are prepared for this significant shift in the regime for the certification of veteran-owned businesses?

 Holland & Knight